1platform/onebe/docs/classes/HTTP.HTTP.md

 [HTTP](../modules/HTTP.md).HTTP

-The HTTP server handler class.
+The HTTP service used to create the HTTP server.

+Through this service you can start an HTTP server using Express, secured with Helmet and having some default Middlewares/Plugins loaded in the application.

 ## Table of contents